 - Alignment with institutional goals

-Proposals should not exceed 5 pages and should be double-spaced, 12-point, Arial font, PDF file (saved, not scanned) and include the following:
+Proposals should not exceed 5 pages and should be double-spaced, 12-point, Arial font, PDF file (not scanned) and include the following:

 - Project Summary